Cars

 outside Jim's business premises in Coventry; nowadays it would be

-nicknamed car, and like most of the Potter cars, its immaculate
+Here's the Copper Kettle car, and like most Jim Potter cars its immaculate

 signwriting was done by Rob Harrad's father.
 Rob tells me it was